lf-edge/ekuiper/docs/en_US/rules/sources/builtin/edgex.md

 ### topic

-The topic name of EdgeX message bus, default value is `events`.
+The topic name of EdgeX message bus, default value is `rules-events`.
 Users can subscribe to the topics of message bus directly or subscribe to topics exported by EdgeX application service.
 Notice that, the message type of the two types of topics are different, remember to set the appropriate messageType property.